k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 * Perform GET LUI.
 * Select from the CASES LU table.
 As a result:
-  * Fabric checks whether sync should be performed (based on sync mode and synch method).
+  * Fabric checks whether sync should be performed (based on sync mode and sync method).
 If it should, the CUSTOMER, ACTIVITY and CASES LU tables would be synchronized.

 * Select from the CASE_NOTE LU table.
 As a result:
-  * Fabric checks whether sync should be performed (based on sync mode and synch method).
+  * Fabric checks whether sync should be performed (based on sync mode and sync method).
 If it should, all 4 LU tables CUSTOMER, ACTIVITY, CASES and CASE_NOTE would be synchronized.